CyrusNajmabadi/lang-design/CollectionLiterals.md

 [collection-literal-translation]: #collection-literal-translation

 * The types of each `spread_element` expression are examined to see if they contain an accessible instance `int Length { get; }` or `int Count { get; }` property in the same fashion as [list patterns](https://github.com/dotnet/csharplang/blob/main/proposals/list-patterns.md).
-If all elements do have either property the literal is considered to have a *known length*.
+If they all have such a property the literal is considered to have a *known length*.

     * In examples below, references to `.Count` refer to this computed length, however it was obtained.